In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of

 These are the shortest days of the year in the Northern Hemisphere.
-It’s dark and cold outside, but there are two things which brighten the night – Christmas lights and snow, and this week’s painting is all about snow (and a lot of it!).
+It’s dark and cold outside, but there are two things which brighten the night – Christmas lights and snow, and this week’s masterpiece is all about snow (and a lot of it!).
 This is Cuno Amiet’s Snowy Landscape, also known as Deep Winter.

 When looking at the picture above, it’s hard to imagine the real size of it.
 I would guess it fits a rather small frame that one could hang over a desk, next to some other intimate landscapes.
 In reality, however, it’s painted on a huge canvas measuring more than four square meters!
 Kept in the Musée d’Orsay in Paris, the painting is nothing else than four meters square of mesmerizing snow.
 This at first may seem a risky concept, especially for 1904, which was before the advent of the 20th-century abstraction.

 But it works surprisingly well – the wide bright surface dazzles with subtle shades of whites, blues and greys.
 Small daubs of colors merge into a hypnotizing, almost abstract image.
 However, the lone skier placed in the center of the composition reminds the viewer that they are looking at a snowy landscape.

 The tiny figure not only plays the main role in the composition, but he also builds up its wintery, melancholic mood.
 A lonely human being surrounded by an overwhelming mountainous scenery is an iconographical concept originating in Romanticism.
 This makes this painting not just a wintery landscape, but a work about journey, both literary as a skiing trip and symbolically as a journey through life.